miguelsndc/vault/Zettelkasten/Hands-on ML Ch.1 Rough notes.md

 - Reduces computational costs by a fair amount
 - Good for systems that require continuous flow
 - Can be used to train huge datasets that may not fit in a computer's memory How fast it should adapt to new data is defined by a parameter called *learning rate*, if the learning rate is high, it adapts quickly to new data, but may forget old data.
-If set low, the system wi
+If set low, the system will learn slower and have more inertia, that is, it'll be less sensitive to outliers.
+It's possible to

+# Instance vs. Model based learning

+How it generalizes

+On instance based learning the algorithm learns everything by heart, for example it could flag as spam only emails that are identical to the already flagged ones, or could use some **similarity measure** such as the count of words, or some common words that appear in spams.
+Basically it learns the examples by heart, then generalizes to new cases using a similarity measure.

+Another way to generalize is to build a model of these examples, then use to model to make predictions.
+You first analyze and understand the data to detect patterns and trends, then you choose an algorithm that better exploits these patterns and build a model out of it, then use that model to predict new values.

+# What can go wrong ?

+- Insufficient amounts of data.
+- Nonrepresentative data, that is, the data you gathered may not represent the reality due to